kristileka/clean-architecture/README.md

 - Presentation layer: handles the incoming HTTP requests and maps them to the appropriate use cases in the application layer.
 - Application layer: contains the use cases and use case invokers
-- Domain layer: contains the business logic, entities and data models for the application.
+- Domain layer: contains the business logic, entities and data models for the app.
 - Infrastructure layer: provides implementations for interfaces defined in the domain layer, such as interacting with a database.